Cloud Computer API

 • Space events: cloud-computer:terminal:data, cloud-computer:terminal:exit

 The backend wraps kubectl exec -it with node-pty, so TUI programs, resize, Ctrl+C/Ctrl+D, and normal shell behavior work.
+If a host cannot start the native PTY helper, Shadow falls back to a line-edited kubectl exec -i session so commands remain usable.
 Interactive terminal access requires a user session; agent tokens cannot open a shell as the user.

 Browser